 - Kosher salt to taste

 - 2 teaspoons white pepper

 - In a large pot, sauté butter, celery, pimiento, and onion.
 Add white pepper, salt, garlic, and dill weed.
-Add broth, wine and gradually add heavy cream.
+Add broth, wine and gradually add half and half cream.
 Cook on very low heat, stirring constantly, until creamy.

-- Serve with crusty bread and top with fresh chopped parsley.
+- Garnish with a Crab claw.
+Serve with crusty bread and top with fresh chopped parsley.

 © Heidy L. McCallum and The McCallum’s Shamrock Patch, 2021-2013 unauthorized use and/or duplication of content/ material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with proper and specific direction to the original content.